SakshamVats/optimizedFibonacci/README.md

 This project implements and compares various techniques to compute Fibonacci numbers.
 The goal is to analyze their efficiency and determine the most optimized approach.

 ## Implemented Methods
-- ✅ Naive Recursion (currently implemented)
+- ✅ Naive Recursion
 - ✅ Memoization
 - ✅ Tabulation
+- ✅ Optimized 3 Variable
-- 🔜 Matrix Exponentiation
+- ✅ Matrix Exponentiation
 - 🔜 Binet’s Formula

 ## Benchmarking